idafchev/Ring0x00/_posts/2024-01-03-Decompile_python.md

 ![pycdc_fail_1](https://idafchev.github.io/blog/assets/images/decompile_python/pycdc_fail_1.png){: .align-center}

-An exception about an `Unsupported opcode` is thrown.
+An error about an `Unsupported opcode` is thrown.
 To deal with this, you can add "fake" support for this opcode.
 That way you bypass the error and decompilation will continue, although it may output wrong python code.
 In my experience, even if the code is wrong it's usually readable and correct enough to understand what it's doing.
 After all, I don't need a running code, I just need to know what it does.